Politics

 The Sheriff made clear that the Mayor can’t stop U.S. Immigration and Customs Enforcement (“ICE”) from enforcing the law.

-Meanwhile, in California, Gov. Gavin Newsom declared that he intended to “Trump-proof” the state by calling a special legislative session to pass laws ensuing the continuation of California’s progressive immigration policies.
+Meanwhile, in California, Gov. Gavin Newsom declared before Trump’s inauguration that he intended to “Trump-proof” the state by calling a special legislative session to pass laws ensuing the continuation of California’s progressive immigration policies.
+California Democrats decided the state should spend $50 million to fight Trump Administration policies in court.
+Half the money would go to fighting Trump’s deportation.
+They did this before all the fires started burning down large areas in southern California.
+If only they had been as interested in preventing fires as they were in preventing Trump.

-A week later, Los Angeles passed an ordinance that prohibits its personnel, including city employees and police officers, from helping to carry out federal immigration enforcement.
+Los Angeles followed the state’s lead and passed an ordinance that prohibits its personnel, including city employees and police officers, from helping to carry out federal immigration enforcement.

-It is estimated that some 951,000 of Los Angeles County’s 10 million residents are illegally in the U.S. School District funding comes largely from county real estate taxation, and while these people have many children in the county’s school system, almost none of them are paying any real estate taxes, hugely burdening the home-owning citizens of L.A.
+It is estimated that some 951,000 of Los Angeles County’s 10 million residents are illegally in the United States.
+School District funding comes largely from county real estate taxation, and while the migrants have many children in the county’s school system, almost none of them are paying any real estate taxes, hugely burdening the home-owning citizens of L.A.
 County.
-The same problem exists throughout the country, with school boards overwhelmed by an influx of children who speak no English and who may not even be fluent in their own languages.
-Most of these people arrive impoverished, and pay nothing (well, nothing other than the tinyist amount of retail sales taxes) toward the costs of the schools, hospitals, and other services they use.
+The same problem exists throughout the country, with school boards overwhelmed by an influx of children who speak no English and who may not even be fluent or literate in their own language.
+Most of these people arrive impoverished, and pay nothing (well, nothing other than the tiniest amount of retail sales taxes) toward the costs of the schools, hospitals, and other services they use.

 In Los Angeles, the school district declared itself a sanctuary for immigrants and the LGBTQ+ community, adopting resolutions stating that its schools are safe havens from immigration enforcement.
 The resolutions also instruct the school district employees not to voluntarily share the immigration status of students and their families with federal agents.

-Boston Mayor Michelle Wu, who has scheduled a holiday party from which white people are excluded, said she would protect immigrants without legal status in “every way possible.”
-She reiterated that local officials and police are prohibited from cooperating with federal imigration authorities.
+Boston Mayor Michelle Wu, who scheduled a holiday party from which white people were excluded, said she would protect immigrants without legal status in “every way possible.”
+She reiterated that local officials and police are prohibited from cooperating with federal immigration authorities.
 Mayor Wu said that 29% of Boston’s residents were foreign-born.
 On the state level, Massachusetts Gov. Maura Healey said she would use “every tool in the toolbox” to “protect our residents.”

-But for all their loud denunciation of Mr. Trump’s immigration and deportation policies, state and local officials know that their ordinances and resolutions cannot stop deportations, but they believe these tactics can slow down immigration enforcement and the deportation process.
+But for all their loud denunciation of Mr. Trump’s immigration and deportation policies, state and local officials know that their ordinances and resolutions cannot stop deportations.
+But apparently they believe these tactics can slow down immigration enforcement and the deportation process.

-President-elect Trump has tapped Tom Homan, his former acting director of U.S. Immigration and Customs Enforcement (ICE), to serve as the incoming administration’s “Border Czar.”
-Homan quickly gave notice to local officials, who had announced their efforts to thwart federal deporation efforts, that he would seek their arrest.
+Tom Homan, who was Trump 45’s former acting director of U.S. Immigration and Customs Enforcement (ICE) was tapped to serve as the new administration’s “Border Czar.”
+Homan quickly gave notice to local officials, who had announced their efforts to thwart federal deportation efforts, that he would seek their arrest.
 Specifically, he said that Denver Mayor Mike Johnston would be going to jail if he instructed local police to block ICE officers.
-Mayor Johnson had previously stated that he is “prepared to serve time in prison to halt any attempts at deportation.”
+Mayor Johnson had previously stated that he was “prepared to serve time in prison to halt any attempts at deportation.”
 But now the Democrat Mayor has some additional problems.
 A recent report showed that the City of Denver spent $356 million on migrants since December 2022.
-This amount worked out to $7,900 for each of the approximatly 45,000 arrivals, plus education costs for more than 16,000 migrant children.
+This amount worked out to $7,900 for each of the approximately 45,000 arrivals, plus education costs for more than 16,000 migrant children.

 Speaking in Eagle Pass, Texas, Homon said, “Let me be clear, there is going to be a mass deportation.”
 Local officials who prevent or delay federal deportations can be charged with impeding federal officers, harboring illegal aliens, and other offenses.

-What we expect to see from Governors of blue states and mayors of blue cities is no active efforts to impede federal law enforcment, but rather (following California’s Sanctuary State model) clear instructions for state and local employees to do absolutely nothing to assist the feds in their efforts.
+What we expect to see from governors of blue states and from mayors of blue cities is no active efforts to impede federal law enforcement, but rather (following California’s Sanctuary State model) clear instructions for state and local employees to do absolutely nothing to assist the feds in their efforts.
 They will not even control traffic to help facilitate a federal enforcement action.

-The incoming Trump Administration just received a significant legal decision in their deportation efforts.
-In the 9th Circuit, a federal appeals court has set aside, as unlawful, an executive order passed by King County in Washington State, that prohibited ICE from using Boeing Field airport to deport illegal immigrants.
+The new Trump Administration received a significant legal decision in their deportation efforts in the weeks before the inauguration.
+In the 9th Circuit, a federal appeals court set aside, as unlawful, an executive order passed by King County in Washington State that prohibited ICE from using Boeing Field airport to deport illegal immigrants.
 The decision affirmed a lower court’s summary judgment.
 The effect is to allow deportation removals from Boeing Field to continue.

 See the 9th Circuit Opinion here.